AdityaSen-1606/Easy-Read/README.md

 ## Features

-- **On-Demand Definitions**: Get instant definitions for any word you come across while browsing.
+- **On-Demand Definitions**: Get instant definitions for any word you encounter while browsing.
 - **Simple Activation**: Activate the extension with just a click.
-- **Lightweight**: A minimalist approach with a focus on speed and simplicity.
+- **Lightweight**: A minimalist approach focusing on speed and simplicity.

 ## Installation

 To install the Easy-Read extension, follow these steps:

 1. Download the extension files from the GitHub repository.
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and navigate to `chrome://extensions/.`
 3. Enable "Developer mode" at the top-right corner.
 4. Click "Load unpacked" and select the directory where you downloaded the Easy-Read files.

 ## Usage

-After installation, simply click on the Easy-Read icon in your browser's extension area to activate it.
+After installation, click on the Easy-Read icon in your browser's extension area to activate it.
 Once activated, select any word on a webpage to see a tooltip with its definition.

 ## Contributing

 Contributions to the Easy-Read project are welcome.
 If you have suggestions for improvements or bug reports, please open an issue in the repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Also, I will release its new version with more functionality.

 ## Acknowledgments

 - Thanks to [Dictionary API](https://dictionaryapi.dev/) for providing word definitions.
-- Icon made by [Your Name] using [OpenAI's DALL-E](https://openai.com/dall-e/).
+- Icon made by me.

 ## Disclaimer

 This extension is for educational purposes only.
-Use it at your own discretion.
+Use it at your discretion.

 ---